Major Groups > Chanterelles and Trumpets > Cantharellus confluens

 Description:

-Caps: Flat, becoming centrally depressed but without developing a perforated disc; fleshy; bald; orange to yellow; the margin fairly thick, becoming wavy to lobed or irregular.
+Individual Caps: Flat, becoming centrally depressed but without developing a perforated disc; fleshy; bald or nearly so; dry; orangish yellow; the margin fairly thick, becoming wavy to lobed or irregular.

-Undersurface: Smooth or with shallow wrinkles; colored like the cap or paler; bruising and staining dark yellow.
+Undersurface: Running down the stem; smooth or with shallow wrinkles or, near the margin, somewhat veined; colored like the cap or paler; bruising and staining dark yellow.

 Odor and Taste: Taste not distinctive; odor fragrant and sweet.